-Students who require alternative formats for course materials, adaptive equipment, or other support or accommodations due to a specific disability may request these services through the Disabled Student Services (DSPS) Disability Support Services (DSS) office.
-Instructors are only required authorized to provide accommodations authorized by the DSPS office.
+Students who require alternative formats for course materials, adaptive equipment, or other support or accommodations due to a specific disability may request these services through the Disabled Student Services (DSPS) office.
+Instructors are only required to provide accommodations authorized by the DSPS office.
 If you have questions, please see your instructor.
-For more information related to Disabled Student Services Disability Support Services, you may visit the DSPS office in the Student Services Center (room 109), contact them via telephone at (510) 215-3969, or view their webpage: https://www.contracosta.edu/student-services/disability-services/
+For more information related to Disabled Student Services, you may visit the DSPS office in the Student Services Center (room 109), contact them via telephone at (510) 215-3969, or view their webpage.

-19. Wellness & Mental Health Resources
+20. Wellness & Mental Health Resources